Marketing Intermediate Updated 2026-03-22

 A re-engagement campaign is an email sequence designed to win back subscribers who’ve stopped opening, clicking, or interacting with your messages.

 Every email list has dormant subscribers.
 People who signed up months ago, opened a few emails, then went silent.
 They’re not reading, not clicking, not buying.
-A re-engagement campaign gives them a reason to come back — or a clean exit.
+A re-engagement campaign gives them a reason to come back.
+Or a clean exit.
 According to HubSpot, email lists decay by roughly 22% every year.
 That means nearly a quarter of your subscribers go cold annually without any intervention.

 Why Does a Re-Engagement Campaign Matter?